Totally Nonnegative Tropical Flags and the Totally Nonnegative Flag Dressian: The Totally Nonnegative Complete Flag Variety and its Tropicalization

 We start with the Gale minimal extremal index of size $3$, which is $\{1,2,3\}$.
-The unique path collection with source set $[3]'$ and sink set $\{1,2,3\}$ has weight $1$.
+The unique non-intersecting path collection with source set $[3]'$ and sink set $\{1,2,3\}$ has weight $1$.
 The Gale-next extremal index of size $3$ is $\{1,3,4\}$.
-The unique path collection with source set $[3]'$ and sink set $\{1,3,4\}$ has weight $a_2$, so $a_2=P_{134}$.
+The unique non-intersecting path collection with source set $[3]'$ and sink set $\{1,3,4\}$ has weight $a_2$, so $a_2=P_{134}$.
 Next, we look at $\{2,3,4\}$.
-The unique path collection with source set $[3]'$ and sink set $\{2,3,4\}$ has weight $a_2a_4$, so $a_4=\frac{P_{234}}{P_{134}}$.
-Now we move on to the Gale minimal extremal indices of size $2$, which is $\{1,3\}$.
-The corresponding path collection has weight $1$.
+The unique non-intersecting path collection with source set $[3]'$ and sink set $\{2,3,4\}$ has weight $a_2a_4$, so $a_4=\frac{P_{234}}{P_{134}}$.
+Now we move on to the Gale minimal extremal index of size $2$, which is $\{1,3\}$.
+The corresponding non-intersecting path collection has weight $1$.
 The Gale-next extremal index of size $2$ is $\{2,3\}$.
-The unique path collection with source set $[2]'$ and sink set $\{2,3\}$ has weight $a_4$.
+The unique non-intersecting path collection with source set $[2]'$ and sink set $\{2,3\}$ has weight $a_4$.
 We have already determined $a_4$ as a Laurent monomial in the extremal non-zero \Pl coordinates, so we have nothing further to do here.
 However, we know that the relation $P_{23}=a_4=\frac{P_{234}}{P_{134}}$ follows using only three-term incidence \Pl relations.
-Indeed, $P_{23}P_{134}=P_{13}P_{234}+P_{34}P_{123}$, where $P_{13}=1$ and $P_{34}=0$.
-Finally, we move to the minimal extremal index of size $1$, which is just $\{1\}$.
-The corresponding path collection has weight $1$.
-The Gale-next extremal index of size $1$ is $3$.
-The unique path collection with source set $[1]'$ and sink set $\{3\}$ has weight $a_1$, so $a_1=P_3$.
-Thus, we have determined all the weights as Laurent monomials in the extremal non-zero \Pl coordinate. \end{example}
+Indeed, it follows from $P_{23}P_{134}=P_{13}P_{234}+P_{34}P_{123}$, with $P_{13}=1$ and $P_{34}=0$.
+Finally, we move to the Gale minimal extremal index of size $1$, which is just $\{1\}$.
+The corresponding non-intersecting path collection has weight $1$.
+The Gale-next extremal index of size $1$ is $\{3\}$.
+The unique non-intersecting path collection with source set $[1]'$ and sink set $\{3\}$ has weight $a_1$, so $a_1=P_3$.
+Thus, we have determined all the weights as Laurent monomials in the extremal non-zero \Pl coordinates.
+By definition, $S_{1324,4213}=\{\{1,3,4\},\{2,3,4\},\{3\}\}$ and we see that the weights are in fact Laurent monomials in the extremal \Pl coordinates with indices in $S_{1324,4213}$. \end{example}

+We are now ready to prove our main results.
+The next theorem shows that the totally nonnegative complete flag variety exactly coincides with the part of the complete flag variety where all \Pl coordinates are nonnegative.
+The tropicalization of this result will say that the totally nonnegative tropical complete flag variety is identical to the totally nonnegative complete flag Dressian.